Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 That invisibility is the point.

-The Crown is not irrelevant.

-It is hidden.
+The Crown's relevance is mostly hidden.

 And hidden dependencies are where legacy systems get interesting.